BrantOlsen/minecraft-loot-table/README.md

 # minecraft-loot-table
 Custom Minecraft loot tables to make the game easier but not too much easier.
+Mainly for playing with younger kids.

 ## Install
 - Create a new world in Minecraft then save and exit.